White People Challenging Racism: Moving From Talk to Action is a workshop that sets participants on the lifelong journey toward being antiracist.

 WHO IS IT FOR?
 The workshop welcomes participants of all identities.
 It's important to note, however, that its focus is on racism as a system that White people created, maintain and condone—and White people in particular need to take immediate action to end.
 Many past BIPOC participants have found the workshop valuable; some have found it triggering.

 HOW LONG IS IT?
-WPCR is a ten-hour workshop held over five weeks, with weekly two-hour Zoom meetings.
+WPCR is a ten-hour workshop held over five weeks, with weekly two-hour meetings either online or in person.

 WHAT DO PARTICIPANTS ACHIEVE?
 Each participant will begin to build skills and confidence in confronting racism in their sphere of influence.

 WHAT IS THE CURRICULUM?
 A small group of 8-12 participants is guided by 2-3 co-facilitators.
 Each workshop is adapted by its co-facilitators to suit the participants, but all draw from a core syllabus that includes topical homework readings and viewings, challenging discussions, exercises, role plays, and real-world assignments with extensive guidance and support.
 Writing assignments include a racial awareness journey and an action plan, which participants present to one another to increase impact and accountability.
 Participants are also matched with accountability partners during the course of the workshop.
 We provide check-in opportunities during optional coffee/tea hours in between workshop sessions.
 At the facilitators' discretion, there may be opportunities to check-in one-on-one.

 White People Challenging Racism: Moving from Talk to Action